2-alchemists/krossboard-docs/content/docs/amazon-eks-installation.md

 * Select IAM service
 * Go to `Roles` section
 * Click on `Create role`
-* Select `EC2` for type of trusted entity and click `Next`
+* Select `EC2` for type of trusted entity and click `Next:Permissions`
 * Click on `Create policy`, this will open a new tab to create a policy.
 * In the policy tab, click on `JSON` section and then copy and paste the policy provided below.
+  **Important:** Replace the existing policy content.
 * Click on `Review policy`
 * Set a name and possibly a description for the policy.
 * Click on `Create policy` to apply the changes.
-* Go back to the first tab (role creation) and click on the refresh icon at the right corner of the policy list.
+* Go back to the initial role creation tab, and click on the refresh icon at the right corner of the policy list.
 * Search for the created policy and select it.
 * Click on `Next:Tabs` and fill in tags if applicable.
 * Click on `Next:Review` and check that all the information provided are fine.